luafile-project/lua-propinfo/README.md

 - Vector3/Vector4 coordinates are automatically adjusted (z-1.0) for better placement
 - All coordinates are formatted with 3 decimal places for precision
 - Notifications will appear when coordinates are copied to clipboard
+- Vehicle information includes the proper display name of the vehicle model